f00b4r0/tic2json/README.md

 ## Embedded applications

+The following embedded applications are based on this tool

+- [esptic2udp](http://vcs.slashdirt.org/git/sw/ESP/esptic2udp.git) - Espressif ESP8266/ESP32 Enedis TIC data to JSON converter and UDP sender

-Embedded application are provided in the `embedded` folder for the following platforms:
+Stub applications are provided in the `embedded` folder for the following platforms:

-- Espressif ESP8266 and ESP32 (send TIC JSON data over UDP)
-- Raspberry Pi Pico (basic demonstration stub)
+- Raspberry Pi Pico (basic demonstration stub): **picotic** gets TIC data on RX pin, outputs formatted JSON on UART TX
 - ARM Mbed (not functional)

-Only the Espressif variant is a fully fledged application, capable of logging to a remote UDP host.

-The others are very simple stubs that (ab)use the stdio interface provided by these platforms, as a starting point example.
+These are very simple stubs that (ab)use the stdio interface provided by these platforms, as a starting point example.